- 1 Methods of compacting are:

-The function principles of the mechanic press machines differ in how they ensure the upper punch main movement by cams, spindles, friction drives, eccentrics, knuckle-joints, or the round table principle, independent of whether the die or lower punch movement is realized by cams, eccentric systems, or other mechanically or hydraulically combined systems.
-The execution of auxiliary movements is also not decisive for a term-classification.
+The function principles of the mechanic press machines differ in how they ensure the upper punch main movement by cams, spindles, friction drives, eccentrics, knuckle-joints, or the round table principle, independent of whether cams, eccentric systems realize the die or lower punch movement, or other mechanically or hydraulically combined systems.
+The execution of auxiliary movements is also not decisive for a term classification.
 These auxiliary movements can also be based on pneumatic and hydraulic principles.

 It is employed for compacting heavy metal powders such as tungsten carbide.
-The powder is twirled in a mould and packed uniformly with pressures up to 3 MPa.
-The uniform density is obtained as a result of the centrifugal force, acting on each particle of powder.
+The powder is twirled in a mold and packed uniformly with pressures up to 3 MPa.
+The uniform density is obtained from the centrifugal force acting on each powder particle.

 A green compact of metal powder may be obtained by slip casting.
-The slurry, consisting of metal powder, is poured into the porous mould.
-The free liquid in a slurry is absorbed by the mould, tearing the solid layer of material on the surface of the mould.
-The mould may be vibrated to increase the density of the component.
+The slurry, consisting of metal powder, is poured into the porous mold.
+The free liquid in a slurry is absorbed by the mold, tearing the solid layer of material on the surface of the mold.
+The mold may be vibrated to increase the density of the component.
 The components are dried and sintered to provide sufficient strength.

 It is employed to produce components with high density and excellent mechanical properties.

 Both hot and cold extrusion processes are used for compacting special materials.
 In cold extrusion, the powder is mixed with a binder, and the mixture is often compressed into a billet before being extruded.
 The binder must be removed before or during sintering.
 In hot extrusion, the powder is compacted into a billet and is then heated to extrusion temperature in a non-oxidizing atmosphere.